jwplayer/ihop/README.md

 </script>
 ````

-Step 4 - Use an object from the IHOP runtime
+Step 4 - Use an object from the IHop runtime
 ````html
 <script type="text/javascript">
   // This is assuming that we are in another iframe: